-To be considered for funding under this absolute priority, all program applicants must meet the application requirements contained in the priority.
+This priority will provide support to help address identified needs for leadership personnel with the knowledge and skills to establish and meet high expectations for each child with a disability.
+To be considered for funding under this absolute priority, program applicants must meet the application requirements contained in this priority.
 All projects funded under this absolute priority also must meet the programmatic and administrative requirements specified in the priority.